CTL logo thin white 20px

 Tweaking Lectures for Optimal Comprehensibility

 Acquiring advanced listening skills in another language is challenging.
-Learn what makes English, in particular, a difficult language to comprehend orally, and apply this information in specific ways to help make your spoken English more comprehensible to non-native English speakers.
-Then, discover strategic steps you can take to help your lectures be more effective in communicating course content.
+Learn what makes English, in particular, a difficult language to comprehend orally, and apply this information in specific ways to help make your spoken English more comprehensible to multilingual speakers of English.
+In addition, discover and prioritize strategic steps you can take to help your lectures be more effective in communicating course content to all students.

 Notions of textual borrowing and sharing intellectual ideas are different across cultures.
-In addition, paraphrasing, and knowing what must be paraphrased versus what does not, is a rather complicated skill to master.
-Explore practical ways to help your international students navigate academic honesty in the American academic environment.
+In addition, paraphrasing, and knowing what must be paraphrased versus what does not, is a rather complicated skill to master for any novice writer.
+With all of the difficulties intrinsic in accurately using sources and in writing with an authoritative voice, employing AI generated text in composition may appear inviting.
+Explore practical ways to help all of your students navigate academic honesty in the American academic environment.

 Managing Group Work with Cross-cultural Savvy

 Carefully-designed, cross-cultural group work provides the most promising opportunity for intercultural learning to occur on an American university campus.
-In this workshop, examine the reasons that “mixed” groups of domestic and international students often fail.
-Consider specific steps you can employ to facilitate successful cross-cultural learning while students dynamically engage with course content at the same time.
+In this workshop, examine the most common reasons for group work failure, both generally and for culturally diverse groups.
+Then, learn specific actions you can take to facilitate successful cross-cultural learning while students dynamically engage with course content at the same time.

 Please Talk!
 Promoting Class Participation

-International students from certain educational backgrounds are naturally reticent to speak out in class, simply due to cultural differences.
+International students from certain educational backgrounds are naturally reticent to speak out in class, simply due to cultural differences, and many American students are as well.
 Review ideas you can use to help students understand why our educational culture values classroom discussion and how to participate effectively and appropriately.
 Learn ways to spur on involvement spontaneously during class.

 Supporting the Development of Critical Thinking Skills